rackerlabs/support-how-to/content/exchange/upgrading-your-exchange-version.md

 product_url: exchange
 ---

-This article provides instructions for upgrading your current Microsoft&reg; Exchange environment to a later Exchange&reg; version.
+This article provides instructions for upgrading your current Microsoft&reg; Exchange environment to a later Exchange version.

 ### Supported email clients for Exchange